B-awhite/FirstRailsProject/README.md

 # Description

 This app allows users to signup/login and make a list of different places.
-User also have the option to make comments on other users destinations.
+A user also has the option to make comments on destinations that other users have created.

 ## Installation